|5 February 2024

 This scholarship assists students to undertake advanced training at a Chinese University and/or collect research material in China or Taiwan for their honours thesis.

 a.
 The Scholarship will be awarded on basis of academic merit in the third year in Chinese Studies.

 c.
-Preference may also be given to students who have not been awarded other bursary(ies), scholarship(s) or funding support for their travel to China at the time of award.
+Preference may also be given to students who have not been awarded other awards or funding support for their travel to China.

-c.
-The Scholarship will be awarded by the Head of School of Languages and Cultures or their nominated delegate on the recommendation of a selection committee consisting of the Chair of Chinese Studies and other members of Chinese Studies.

 d.
+The Scholarship will be awarded by the Head of School, School of Languages and Cultures or their nominated delegate(s) on the recommendation of a selection committee consisting of the Chair of Chinese Studies and other members of Chinese Studies.

+e.
 The Scholarship will be offered subject to the availability of funds.

-e.
+f.
 No other amount is payable.

 a.
 To continue receipt of the Scholarship, the recipient must maintain satisfactory academic performance.